Tool

 I can only answer the question ‘What am I to do?’ if I can answer the prior question ‘Of what story or stories do I find myself a part?’

 You have just read one person’s story of identity, faith, and action.
 What is your story?
-This guide is designed to help you, and a group of others on your campus, explore some of the major themes of the book as well as essential elements of your own stories.
+This guide is designed to help you and your community to explore some of the major themes of the book as well as essential elements of your own stories.
 Our hope is that, like Eboo, by exploring and sharing stories you will be inspired to take action to build religious pluralism and a better world.
 The discussion is based on three major themes from the book: identity, community, and common action.
-These questions mean to guide but not limit the group’s conversation.
+These questions are meant to guide but not limit the group’s conversation.
 As participants and/or facilitators, you should feel free to adjust the questions as appropriate.

 Setting the Space